iancanada/DocumentDownload/PowerSupply/ADM715X/SMDtutorial.md

 ![1](https://github.com/iancanada/DocumentDownload/blob/master/PowerSupply/ADM715X/SMDtutorialPictures/SMDtutorial1.jpg)

 2. Use a needle to drop the solder paste on each SMD pad.
 You don't need to cover the whole pad.
-You just need to make it be able to touch and wet SMD pins of components.
+You just need to make it be possible to touch and wet SMD pins of components.
 Separate the paste bridge between pins  by the needle if there is any.
 Don't worry about any left over, they will all be cleaned when the solder gets molten.
 Please see the below picture for details.

 ![2](https://github.com/iancanada/DocumentDownload/blob/master/PowerSupply/ADM715X/SMDtutorialPictures/SMDtutorial2.jpg)